g0morra/wp-file-upload/readme.txt

 7. A screenshot of the file browser.

 == Changelog ==

+= 2.7.0 =
+* corrected bug when deleting plugin instance from the Dashboard
+* corrected bug not finding "loading_icon.gif"

 = 2.6.0 =
 * full redesign of the upload algorithm to become more robust